teesar/2420_1/guide.md

 ```
 doctl auth init --context dev
 ```
-- Note: The "dev" above is the label for your Digital Ocean account on doctl, you may change it to anything you like.
+- Note: The "dev" above is the label for your DigitalOcean account on doctl, you may change it to anything you like.

-4. Enter the Digital Ocean API key that you created on step 6 when you are prompted for it.
+4. Enter the DigitalOcean API key that you created on step 6 when you are prompted for it.

 5. Run the following command to switch to the doctl account you just added.
 ```